krystal/schmersion/README.md

 ## Getting started

+Start by entering the root of the repository for the app you wish to work with.
+Then run `schmersion init` to generate a `.schmersion.yaml` config file.
+Once created, open this up and configure it as appropriate with the types and export formats you want.

-The first thing you'll want to do is run `schmersion pending` in the root of your repository.
-This will tell you your current version (the latest version tag) and then tell you what your next version should be called and a list of valid commits that will be included in the CHANGELOG.
+Next, run `schmersion pending`.
+This will tell you your current version (the latest version tag) and then tell you what your next version should be called and a list of valid commits that will be included in the CHANGELOG when released.

 If you're happy with this, you can then run `schmersion release` which will take these commits, add them to your CHANGELOG files (as configured in `.schmersion.yaml`), commit them and make a tag with the given version number.
+There are a few options you can pass to the `release` method.

+- `--dry-run` - run the release and just output what will happen to the terminal without actually running anything

-You can, if you wish, override the version number at this stage.
+- `-r` - override the next version number with a value of your choosing

-There are other options available too:

-- `schmersion install-linting` will install appropriate pre-commit hooks to your local git repository to ensure that all commit messages are appropriately written.
+- `--pre [type]` - specify that the next version should be a pre-release version.
+You can pass the prefix for this such as `beta` or `rc` and the commit will be suffixed with something like `-beta.1` as appropriate.

+- `--skip-(export|commit|tag)` - you can use this to skip individual steps of the release process as needed.

+## Linting

+Schmersion can help make sure you write the correct commit messages too.
+To enable this, you need to run `schmersion setup-linting` eahc time your clone your repository.
+This will install some git pre-commit hooks that will validate your commit message comply with the requirements for the repository specified in the config file.

+## Other commands

-- `schmersion log` displays a full list of all valid commits in date order.
+- `schmersion versions` - displays a list of all versions in date order.

+- `schmersion log` - display all valid commits that are eligible for inclusion in version calculations and CHANGELOG exports.

-- `schmersion versions` displays a list of all versions in date order.
+- `schmersion help` - displays a list of available commands.

 ## Configuration